rooted92/trucker-app-sandbox/README.md

    Run `node seeds.js` or `nodemon seeds.js` to seed the database with initial data.

 5. **Start the Server**:
    Launch the server on localhost:3000 using `nodemon index.js` or `node index.js`.
+If you used `nodemon` to seed the database make sure quit the REPL first with `ctrl + C`.

 ## Usage